Appearance

 attributes.

-Manually disabling components when you know the feature is not available to a player is the easiest option, however that is not always feasible.
-For example, when you're using GeneratedForms, you often don't know whether the type is available.
-We provide 2 built-in solutions for this, the first helps when you know which player you're targeting and what logic version they're on at the moment.
+Manually disabling components when you know the feature is not available to a player is the easiest option.
+However, that is not always feasible.
+For example, when using GeneratedForms

-Passing the player's logic version to the generated form will disable components that are known to not be available.
+First, when you know which player you're targeting and what logic version they're on at the moment, passing the player's logic version to the generated form will disable components known to be unavailable.

 meta-generated-form(